 - Qiang, L., 1998, Ziyouzhuyi (Liberalism), Beijing: Zhonguo Shehui Kexue Chubanshe.

-- Rawls, J., 1999, The Law of Peoples; with The Idea of Public Reason Revisited, Cambridge: Harvard University Press.
+- Rawls, J., 1999, The Law of Peoples; with The Idea of Public Reason Revisited, Cambridge, MA: Harvard University Press.

 - –––, 1993, Political Liberalism, New York: Columbia University Press.